StevenACoffman/subvert-periodic-password-change/README.md

-# active-directory-subvert-mandatory-password-change
+# active-directory-subvert-periodic-password-change

+Technically complies with antiquated mandatory periodic password change policies for active directory using Docker.
 Change the Active Directory password for a username using Docker 25 times in a row, and then back to original password.
-Because mandatory password reset policies are stupid, and scripting this from a mac is a pain.
+Because mandatory password reset policies are stupid, and scripting this from a Mac is otherwise a pain.

 ## Requirements